IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

       To create the domino-shared-store-domino-compute PVC in domino-compute, copy the PV that the domino-shared-store in domino-platform is pointing to, give it a unique name and create it.
-Then copy the PVC and change the name to domino-shared-store-domino-compute and namespace to domino-compute and create it.
+Then copy the PVC and change the name to domino-shared-store-domino-compute, change the PV name to what you assigned your PV and the namespace to domino-compute and create it.

       Repeat this process for the domino-blob-store-domino-compute PVC.